-- The Senior Designated Safeguarding Lead is responsible for ensuring that when a child leaves the school or college their 'child protection,' 'child in need' file or 'confidential' file is transferred to the new school or college at the same time the child goes on roll of its new school or education provision. - A record of the number of children open and subject to CP, CiN and LAC concerns is maintained and shared with the governing body annually. - New extended:- A record or data on the cohort of children having or have had a social worker and social care involvement will be maintained. - New extended:- Our school will maintain, keep and storing records, where a concern about a child has been identified in accordance with statutory guidance in KCSiE 2023.
+- The Senior Designated Safeguarding Lead is responsible for ensuring that when a child leaves the school or college their 'child protection,' 'child in need' file or 'confidential' file is transferred to the new school or college at the same time the child goes on roll of its new school or education provision. - A record of the number of children open and subject to CP, CiN and LAC concerns is maintained and shared with the governing body annually. - A record or data on the cohort of children having or have had a social worker and social care involvement will be maintained. - Our college will maintain, keep and storing records, where a concern about a child has been identified in accordance with statutory guidance in KCSiE 2023. - All reported concerns will be logged electronically, with actions assigned and shared with relevant personnel. - Where a student leaves the College, the Sateguarding and Welfare Officer will be responsible to ensuring efficient transfer of records.